chamilo/chamilo-lms/assets/README.md

 Yarn is a JavaScript dependencies manager similar to Bower (that we also used for development in Chamilo 1.11.x), only that Bower is deprecated now.

-To install yarn, follow the installation instructions here https://yarnpkg.com/en/docs/install
+To install yarn v2, follow the installation instructions here https://yarnpkg.com/getting-started/install

 After the installation run this command in the Chamilo root:

 ``yarn install``

 yarn will read the dependencies in the **packages.json** file and save the dependencies in the 'node_modules' folder (which must **NOT** be committed** to the Chamilo repository).

+To upgrade packages:

+``yarn up``

 # Configuring Encore/Webpack